-All the four Shareholders are well-experienced businessmen having exposure to diverse fields/industries and through their regular interaction with the members of the Board of Supervisors, have been guiding the bank for safeguarding interests of all the stakeholders.
+All the four Shareholders are well experienced businessmen having exposure to diverse fields/ industries internationally and through their regular interaction with the members of the Board of Supervisors, have been guiding the bank for safeguarding the interests of all the stakeholders.

-The Chief Risk Officer (CRO), Chief Internal Auditor (CIA) and Chief Compliance Officer are working independently.
-The CRO is reporting directly to the Board, Chief Compliance Officer and CIA are reporting to the Audit Committee.
+The Chief Risk Officer (CRO), Chief Compliance Officer and Chief Internal Auditor (CIA) are working independently.
+The CRO and Chief Compliance Officer are directly reporting to the Board and the CIA is reporting to the Audit Committee.

-The Management Board at the Bank comprises of six well qualified professional members duly approved by the Regulator viz; Da Afghanistan Bank.
-The members are a perfect blend of experience & youth.
-Besides being well versed in their respective specialized command areas, they are also having the thorough understanding of general banking.
+The banks Board of Management is composed of eminent individuals with a wealth of experience in public policy, administration, industry and commercial banking.
+The Management Board of the Bank comprises of professional members duly approved by the regulator- Da Afghanistan Bank.
+The members are a perfect blend of experience and youth.
 While ensuring implementation of the policies approved by the BoS; they have been taking adequate care of the laws of the land as also that of the stakeholders.
+Senior banking professionals with substantial experience in India and abroad head various businesses and functions and report to the CEO.